 Pattern 3: Sometimes Google Ignores Important Keywords Even When Specified in the Query

-Since nowadays Google does not change the title based on your query, all pages that are being rewritten by Google share the same title tag, which leads to a situation where certain keywords might not be displayed in the rewritten title even it’s specified by searchers.
+Since Google does not change the title based on your query nowadays, all pages that are being rewritten by Google share the same title tag.
+This leads to a situation where specific keywords might not be displayed in the rewritten title even if searchers specify them.

-For example, for the query “miracle rice”, the title of the iheartumami.com’s returned page’s title is rewritten as “How to make shirataki rice (konjac rice) – I Heart Umami” which does not contain the keyword “miracle rice” even though the keyword is in the title tag of the source code.
+For example, for the query “miracle rice,” the title of iheartumami.com’s returned page is rewritten as “How to make shirataki rice (konjac rice)—I Heart Umami,” which does not contain the keyword “miracle rice” even though the keyword is in the title tag of the source code.

-In this case, the CTR will not be as high as when the keyword in the query is shown in the ranked title.
+In this case, the CTR will be lower than when the keyword in the query is shown in the ranked title.

-We also noticed that Google usually does this only if the main heading of the page is significantly different from the title, Google usually rewrites the title based on your main heading.
+We also noticed that Google usually does this only if the page’s main heading is significantly different from the title; Google usually rewrites the title based on your main heading.

 Tips from this pattern: